Bahadur Shah I: Sikh rebellion

 After the victory at Sirhind, the Sikhs turned towards the Gangetic Doab.
-With trouble arising in a pargana of Deoband and Sikh converts complaining of imprisonment and persecution by the faujdar Jalal Khan, Banda marched on Saharanpur on the way to Jalalabad.
+With trouble arising in a pargana of Deoband and Sikh converts complaining of imprisonment and persecution by the faujdar Jalal Khan, Banda Bahadur marched on Saharanpur on the way to Jalalabad.
 The faujdar of Saharanpur, Ali Hamid Khan, fled to Delhi while the Sikhs defeated the defenders and reduced the town.
 They next attacked Behat whose Pirzadas were notorious for anti-Hindu acts, especially slaughtering cows.
 The town was sacked and the Pirzadas killed.
-They then marched to Jalalabad and Banda asked Jalal Khan to surrender and release the Sikh prisoners, but the Faujdar refused.
-They came to Nanauta on 21 July 1710 and defeated the local Sheikhzadas, who had put up a gallant defence but ultimately submitted to Banda's superior forces.
+The Sikhs then marched to Jalalabad and Banda asked Jalal Khan Orakzai to surrender and release the Sikh prisoners, but the faujdar refused.
+They came to Nanauta on 21 July 1710 and defeated the local Sheikhzadas, who had put up a gallant defence but ultimately submitted to Banda Bahadur's superior forces.
 The Sikhs then besieged Jalalabad but withdrew to Jalandhar Doab due to the flooding in the Krishna River.

 The Sikhs tried to oust the Mughals from the regions of Jalandhar and Amritsar.
 They called on Shamas Khan, the Faujdar of Jalandhar, to effect reforms and hand over the treasury.
-Shamas pretended submission and later started attacking them.
+Shamas Khan pretended submission and later started attacking them.
 He appealed to Muslims in name of religion and declared a jihad against the Sikhs.
-The Sikhs, being outnumbered withdrew to Rahon and captured its fort after defeating the Mughals in the battle of Rahon on 12 October 1710.
+The Sikhs, being outnumbered, withdrew to Rahon and captured its fort after defeating the Mughals in the Battle of Rahon on 12 October 1710.
 At Amritsar, about 8,000 Sikhs assembled and captured Majha and Riarki of central Punjab.
 They also attacked Lahore, where the mullahs declared a jihad against them with the governor not confronting the Sikhs.
 The ghazis were defeated by the Sikhs.

 Sikhs used their newly established power to remove Mughal officials and replace them with Sikhs.
 Banda made his capital at Lohgarh, where he established a mint.
-He abolished the mughal Zamindari system and gave the cultivators proprietorship of their own land.
+He abolished the mughal zamindari system and gave the cultivators proprietorship of their own land.